pablomeendez/tfg-app/README.md

-# TFG App - Personal Wellness Assistant
+# TFG App - Mobile application for emotional monitoring and habit tracking.

 A comprehensive full-stack application designed to help users track their habits, manage their daily moods, and receive personalized wellness guidance through an AI-powered assistant.